Pixie Knight

 Pixie Knight (Japanese: ピクシーナイト, foaled 14 May 2018) is a Japanese Thoroughbred racehorse.
 He showed promise as a two-year-old in 2020 when he won one of his two starts.
 In the following year he was initially campaigned over 1600 metres but after winning the Shinzan Kinen on his seasonal debut he was well beaten in his next two starts.
 He was then dropped back in distance to contest sprint races and showed improved form as he was narrowly beaten by older opponents in the CBC Sho and the Centaur Stakes before recording a decisive victory in the Grade 1 Sprinters Stakes.

 Background

 Pixie Knight is a bay colt with a white blaze bred in Japan by Northern Farm.
 During his racing career he was trained by Hidetaka Otonashi and raced in the blue and red colours of the Northern Farm affiliate Silk Racing.
 Pixie Knight is a large Thoroughbred, weighing up to 538 kg during his racing career.
-He was ridden in all of early race by Yuichi Fukunaga.
+He was ridden in all of his early races by Yuichi Fukunaga.

 He was from the first crop of foals sired by Maurice, a six-time Grade 1 winner who was named Japanese Horse of the Year for 2015.
 Pixie Knight's dam Pixie Hollow showed modest racing ability, winning three races from fourteen attempts.
 She was descended from the American broodmare Some Pomp, making her a distant relative of the Kentucky Derby winner Lucky Debonair.